Accommodation

 Tuck into the best places to eat in Northern Ireland – from cosy pubs and seaside chippies to…

-Tucked away in Northern Ireland’s southeast, the Mournes and Strangford region offers a rare kind of travel experience - one that invites you to slow down, breathe deep, and connect with the land, the sea, and the people who call it home.
+With nature trails & heritage stops, the Mournes & Strangford area offers a rare kind of travel experience - one that invites you to slow down, breathe deep, and connect with the land, the sea, and the people who call it home.
 From the granite peaks of the Mourne Mountains to the sheltered waters of Strangford Lough, this itinerary celebrates the rhythm of nature and the beauty of going off the beaten path.

 Rather than packing each day with must-see checklists, this itinerary offers a curated set of options that reflect the essence of slow tourism.
 You might choose a mountain hike followed by an afternoon cycling coastal lanes, or trade a busy schedule for a few immersive hours in a wetland bird hide.
 Flexibility is key - every experience is an invitation, not an obligation.